 There are several gorgeous beaches in the Sarasota area, and each has features that make it worth visiting.
 The most well-known beach is Siesta Key Beach, which has become world-famous due to its white, sugar-fine sand.
 Another lovely beach on the keys, however, is Lido Beach on Lido Key.
 While Lido Beach's sand is not as fine as the sand on Siesta Key Beach, it is still white and relatively soft.
 Lido Beach is divided into three different sections.
 North Lido Beach is good place to look for seashells and sand dollars during low tide.
 Lido Beach is the best one of the three at which to swim since there is a lifeguard on duty there year-round.
 South Lido Beach has a picnic area shaded by Australian pine trees and also features a short walking trail and a canoe launching spot.
 The swimming area on South Lido has a lifeguard on duty on the weekends during the summertime only.
 The currents around the north and south beaches are strong, so caution should be used if you decide to enter the water.
 There are parking lots and restrooms at Lido Beach and South Lido Beach; North Lido Beach lacks facilities and you must park along the street to access it.

 The key south of Lido Key is Siesta Key, where Siesta Key Beach is located.
 Siesta Key Beach is the most popular beach in the Sarasota area.
 Siesta Beach is very wide and accommodates quite a crowd of locals and vacationers on most days.
 The expanse of sparkling white sand leading out to the blue-green waters of the Gulf of Mexico is a view you will not want to miss.
 A sunset walk along this beach provides an opportunity to take some gorgeous photographs.
-There is a shady picnic area, playground, concessions, and restrooms located near the large parking lot at this beach.
+There are shady picnic areas, playgrounds, concessions, and restrooms located near the large parking lot at this beach.
 There are also several volleyball nets where you can engage in a game of beach volleyball.
 Aside from the main entrance, there are several smaller access points along Beach Road, each with its own little parking area, so if the main parking lot is full you can check these spots for a place to park.
-Siesta Beach has a lifeguard on duty every day of the year, making it a safe place to enjoy the waves.
+Siesta Beach has lifeguards on duty every day of the year, making it a safe place to enjoy the waves.

 Turtle Beach, along with its associated campground, is situated on the southern part of Siesta Key.
 Turtle Beach acquired its name from the fact that during a certain time of the year sea turtles come up onto this beach to make their nests.
 Turtle Beach is not visited by as many people as some of the other beaches, so the relative quiet there on most days can be welcome if you want to relax in the sun and read.
 The campground at Turtle Beach offers a different sort of camping experience for those who like to stay in their RV or in a tent since one can enjoy the beach and camp all in the same spot.
 The campground has amenities like restrooms, a beach volleyball pit, playground, and canoe/kayak launch to ensure you have a pleasant and interesting stay.
 If you decide to take a walk south along Turtle Beach, you will run into Palmer Point Beach, which extends from the end of Siesta Key to the top part of neighboring Casey Key.
 Palmer Point Beach is even less frequented by tourists than Turtle Beach, which makes it a nice place to walk and think.
 Please note that neither Turtle Beach nor Palmer Point Beach have lifeguards on duty, so swimming must be done at your own risk.